R-Mielamud/node-bot-conversation/README.md

 ### <a id="own-messages"></a>Creating Own Messages

-Every message is a class, so to create your own message, you just need to inherit `BaseMessage` class (It can be imported like this: `import { BaseMessage } import "node-conversation"`)
+Every message is a class, so to create your own message, you just need to inherit `BaseMessage` class (It can be imported like this: `import { BaseMessage } import "bot-conversation"`)

 Usage example: